-The Informed Consent Template here is meant to provide guidance; it is not a required format.
+The Informed Consent Template here is meant to provide guidance for Non-Exempt Research; each research activity is unique.
 Please review Basic Elements of Informed Consent for additional information.
+Guidance for Exempt Research can be found here.

 Informed Consent Document Tips